Akhil244/Cognizant-Deep-Skilling-Java-FSE-Digital-Nurture-4.0-Solutions/README.md

 ## Proof of Work

-Screenshots of previously working test results and code are available and can be shared on request for validation.
+Screenshots of previously working test results and code are available and can be reviewed inside this repo for validation.

 ## Important Note